lupyuen/lupyuen.github.io/src/expander.md

 # Overcome The Limitations

+Here's our plan to make BL602 EVB __work great with 23 GPIOs__ on PineDio Stack...

+-   __Support 23 GPIOs__, with any mix of GPIO Inputs / Outputs / Interrupts

+    TODO

-TODO: Let's simplify NuttX and name the GPIOs as "/dev/gpio0" to "/dev/gpio22".
+-   Renumber the GPIOs as "__/dev/gpio0__" to "__/dev/gpio22__"

-(So that "/dev/gpioN" will map to BL602 GPIO Pin N)
+    (So that "__/dev/gpioN__" will simply map to GPIO Pin N)

+-   __Keep the Pin Definitions__

+    TODO

+-   __Validate the GPIOs__ at startup

+    TODO

-Easier for devs to create new NuttX Drivers!
+TODO: Easier for devs to create new NuttX Drivers!

+TODO: Should we have created an "EVB" for PineDio Stack?
+Probably, but we'll save that for later because it might lead to fragmentation of BL602 support in NuttX

 # GPIO Expander